-10. Key to minimising barriers and facilitating compliance with the proposed interventions are communication, feasibility and equity.

-11. Coherent and unambiguous communication, and suggesting replacement behaviours, will help increase compliance.

-12. Encouraging positive behaviours as social norms can be powerful.

-13. Many of the proposed measures will be easier to implement for those on higher incomes.
-Government should address this to avoid tension within communities and detrimental effects on compliance.

-14. Unintended consequences should be considered I including potential alternative behaviours (for example people congregating elsewhere when events are cancelled).

-15. Consideration should be given to how and when measures will be removed, and any impact this may have on the transmission of the disease (for example causing a second peak).
+- 10. Key to minimising barriers and facilitating compliance with the proposed interventions are communication, feasibility and equity. - 11.
+Coherent and unambiguous communication, and suggesting replacement behaviours, will help increase compliance. - 12.
+Encouraging positive behaviours as social norms can be powerful. - 13.
+Many of the proposed measures will be easier to implement for those on higher incomes.
+Government should address this to avoid tension within communities and detrimental effects on compliance. - 14.
+Unintended consequences should be considered including potential alternative behaviours (e.g. people congregating elsewhere when events are cancelled). - 15.
+Consideration should be given to how and when measures will be removed, and any impact this may have on the transmission of the disease (e.g. causing a second peak).

-Action

-• PHE to begin drafting public guidance on potential interventions, informed by evidence of what constitutes effective guidance (including from behavioural science) I and to advise where there are evidence gaps requiring rapid research

-Science advice for NHS planning

-16. NHS England confirmed it now has sufficient information for operational planning.

-17. Singapore have developed a serology test with some cross-reactivity with SARS, meaning a second test for presumptive positives will be required.

-18. Serology data from Wuhan will be extremely helpful in planning the UK response to COVID-19.